deyvidholz/nestjs-jwt/README.md

 $ npm run test:cov
 ```

+## Documentation

+To generate the project documentation use `yarn doc`, it will generate the documentation usually on http://localhost:8080.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).